Woman wearing a hijab or tudung, and glasses smiling

 Speaking up and advocating for yourself is the first part of the negotiation.
 If you were rejected, ask for clarity on what would be needed for a future rise, and set a time for checking in again.

-You need to have an idea of the amount of salary increase that would keep you happy.
+You need to have an idea of the amount of salary increase that would keep you contented.
 That will help you decide if you want to stay in the role or start looking for a new job.

 Approach the conversation with a collaborative mindset and be prepared to have a constructive discussion with your manager about your goals and expectations.